lapwinglabs/prok/Readme.md

 SAVE 1 1
 ```

-This will check the database for changes every one second and if one or more keys
+This will check the database every second and if one or more keys
 have changed, it will update.
 I don't think I have to say this, but this is not
 suitable for production.